INSIDE: The Complete Guide to all the best Polar Express Locations in America.

 (Look out for the hobo in the box car!)

 Once aboard the Polar Express Colorado Christmas train , the magical journey to the North Pole begins.

 The award-winning book comes to life through the chefs, hobo, conductor, the Hero Boy, Billy, Santa and all the elves on this historic steam train that is specially decorated!

 Chefs serve hot chocolate and a special treat as you steam along, then get down to business reading The Polar Express story.

-Soon enough, you’ve reached the North Pole to pick up Santa.
+Soon enough, the Polar Express train Colorado will reach the North Pole to pick up Santa.

-Look out the window to see the brightly lit shops of the North Pole as you pass by.
+Look out the window of the Colorado Polar Express to see the brightly lit shops of the North Pole as you pass by.

 Upon return to Durango, walk through the seasonally decorated D&S Museum to see Santa’s LIVE reindeer, chat further with Santa himself, and snap your annual Christmas Card pic with Santa.